ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 With an NSF travel grant, we may be able to partially fund the travel, conference registration, and lodging for accepted DC student participants for US-based Universities.

 ## Submissions
-The deadline for DC submissions is extended to July 15, 2021, at 5:00pm Pacific Time (PDT).
+The deadline for DC submissions is extended to May 13, 2022, at 5:00pm Pacific Time (PDT).

-Notification: **August 15, 2021**
+Notification: **June 13, 2022**

 Applicants to the Doctoral Colloquium should submit:
 *	A four-page summary describing their PhD research, including